Getting Registered in Australia.

 - Understand that the process is long and frustrating.
 Read any communication from the Agency carefully.
 The Registration Agents will give you instruction.
 For example, when I submitted the letter from my University with my clinical hours detailed, the administrator writing my letter used the course title similar to this: Care of the Young Adult, theory hours 75, clinical hours 125, but the Registration Agent wasn’t able to determine what this meant.
 She stated I didn’t have Medical/Surgical clinical in Nursing school although I clearly had.
 The terminology isn’t the same in Australia.
 Makes communication in any form is as specific as possible.

 After you have been registered, you can now apply for jobs.

 - If you are out of the country, they will do a phone interview or a skype interview.
 Most recruiters are privy to job postings that have not been offered to the general public.
-If you chose not to go through an agency, the process is similar, but more time consuming.
-It makes much longer to hear back from these postings.
+If you chose not to go through an agency, the process is similar but more time-consuming.
+It takes much longer to hear back from these postings.

 - The process for applying for a job through the recruiting sites is very much the same as applying for travel positions.